webix-hub/docs/data/datatable/filtering.md

 	- '<=' - less or equal;
 	- '>=' - greater or equal.

 - **dateFilter** - text filter used for date columns.
-Retrieves values which contain mask defined through text field.<br> Allows users to use the following comporison operators in it:
+Retrieves values that contain mask defined through text field.<br> Allows users to use the following comporison operators in it:
 	- '>' - greater than;
 	- '<' - less than;
 	- '<=' - less or equal;
 	- '>=' - greater or equal.

 There are 3 ways you can input data to the  **dateFilter**:

 1. '*yyyy*' - 4-digits year;
 2. '*mm.yyyy*' - 2-digits month and 4-digits year separated by point;
 3. '*dd.mm.yyyy*' - 2-digits day, 2-digits month and 4-digits year separated by points

+- **serverFilter** - text filter used for data column.
+Retrieves values that contain mask defined through text field and sends a request to server to return filtered dataset. <br> Request parameters include:
+	- *count* - the number of data records to return.
+Its value depends on [dynamic loading](desktop/dynamic_loading.md) parameters, if any;
+    - *start* - ID of the data record to start from (0 - beginning).
+Its value depends on [dynamic loading](desktop/dynamic_loading.md) parameters, if any;
+	- *filter[column_name]* - name of the column (in brackets) for which filtering is performed.
+Its value is a text value you've entered in the filter input.

+If **serverside sorting** is enabled, data is both filtered and sorted on server.

+###Defining header filters

 Built-in filter is set by property **content** of the **header** attribute.
 Note, to add a filter to the header(footer), the header(footer) must be specified as array.

 <table class="list">